 In comparison to other mental health issues, gambling-related harm is significantly underrepresented at University, in terms of advice available and references to relevant resources.
-Despite this, gambling is an important issue at University.
-Previous research on behalf of YGAM in 2019 identified that around half of students had gambled in the past year.
+Despite this, gambling is a prevalent and important issue across all universities.
+Previous research on behalf of YGAM in 2019 found that around half of students had gambled in the past year.
 Of these students, 24% are at some risk of experiencing gambling-related harms – and 8% already experience harms related to gambling.

 As student life can be filled with pressures, it is essential students who would like to access support around their gambling are encouraged to do so.
 Over half of the students who gamble also gamble to try to win money and for students, financial circumstances can be an important issue.
 University is often the first opportunity to manage your money independently and for many, finances can be a challenge as you may receive a student loan or work to support your living costs.